VeraLiconaResearchGroup/academic-kickstart/content/team/Nwokocha.md

 tags = ["alumni"]

 # Project summary to display on homepage.
-summary = "Undergrad/2016 Summer Research Fellowship Program run by Department of Health Career Opportunity"
+summary = "Undergrad/2016, Dep Health Career Opportunity"

 # Optional image to display on homepage.